olle/tolerant-mapper/README.md

 _And how do I actually use it then?_

-> For now, have a look inside the `src/test/java/` directory, look at the test for the `Mapper`-class.
+> For now, have a look inside the `src/test/java/` directory, look at the [`MapperTest`][2].
 It describes the general idea, until I get the chance to add some more documentation.
 Ok?

 _Thank you!
 Finally, decoupling and services without the problem of data transfer formats._